National Catfish Day

-A diverse group of ray-finned fish, catfish is named for their prominent barbels, which resemble cat whiskers.
+A diverse group of ray-finned fish, catfish are named for their prominent barbels, which resemble cat whiskers.

 Catfish are nocturnal.